 The use-cases for Serverless / FaaS are fairly well-known, but you could use faasd at the edge, in a smart-car, as part of an IoT device, for crunching data before uploading samples to the cloud, for webhook receivers/alerting, bots, webservices, API integrations or even providing your own APIs.
 Compute is compute, and OpenFaaS with containerd makes it easy to both consume and provide.

 Before we start

-Use Raspbian or Raspbian Lite for this tutorial.
+Use Raspbian Lite (now called RaspiOS) for this tutorial.
 Do not install Docker on the same Raspberry Pi as it may cause conflicts with networking and the version of containerd we are using.

 You should use RPi 2, 3 or 4.
 If you have only one Raspberry Pi, then you'll be able to deploy pre-built images from the OpenFaaS Function Store, but if you have a second Raspberry Pi, then you can use it to build new functions too.

 You can also deploy to a PC or cloud VM: